bentwheel/lgbtq-retirement-meps-analysis/README.md

 dwelling unit can help take care of one another when sick, coordinate transportation to and from sites where healthcare is provided, manage childcare duties so that adults are able to arrange for healthcare services, and so on.
-On the contrary, saving for retirement is likely to be much more challenging when a couple is faced with the large number of additional expenditures associated with raising and taking care of children.
+On the other hand, saving for retirement is likely to be much more challenging when a couple is faced with the large number of additional expenditures associated with raising and taking care of children.

 Several studies have shown a linkage between medication adherence and